ovh/docs/pages/platform/ai/deploy_guide_06_billing_concept/guide.en-gb.md

 - `INITIALIZING`: the app is being started and, if any, the remote data is synchronized.
 To learn more about data synchronization, please check out the [Data - How it works](https://docs.ovh.com/gb/en/publiccloud/ai/data/#how-it-works) documentation.
 - `RUNNING`: the app is running, you can connect to it and use it.
 Compute resources (GPUs/CPUs) are allocated to your specific app and HTTP endpoint is available.
 - `SCALING`: the app deployment is scaling up or down, depending of the scaling configuration.
 While scaling, the app is still available if she was running before.
-- `STOPPING`: the app is stopping, your compute resources are freed, your status is saved.
+- `STOPPING`: the app is stopping, your compute resources are freed.
+Ephemeral data is deleted.
 - `STOPPED`: the app ended normally.
 You can restart it whenever you want or delete it.
-- `FAILED`: the app ended in error, e.g. the Docker image does not contains an OVHcloud user and workspace directory.
+- `FAILED`: the app ended in error, e.g. the Docker image is invalid (unreachable, built with linux/arm, ...).
 - `ERROR`: the app ended due to a backend error (issue on OVhcloud side).
 You may reach our support.
 - `DELETING`: the app is being removed.
 When it is deleted, you will no longer see it, it will no longer exist.
 - `DELETED`: the app is fully deleted.